nerves-project/nerves/README.md

     defconfig: "nerves_defconfig"
   ]
 ```

+Lets take a look at some of these values

 `type: :system` - (required) The type tells the Env what kind of package it is.
 The following are types and a common example of what they are